Rathcormac massacre: Massacre

 On 18 December 1834, the distraining party was joined by an escort of approximately 100 men at the village of Bartlemy.
 The escort consisted of 12 cavalrymen from the 4th Royal Irish Dragoon Guards commanded by a Major Waller, two companies of the 29th Regiment of Foot under the command of a Lieutenant Tait and "a very small party" of the Royal Irish Constabulary led by a Captain Pepper.
 Once the party and its escort had left Bartlemy, it soon encountered a crowd of roughly 250 local tenant farmers who began pelting them with stones before retreating to a plot of land inhabited by a widow named Johanna Ryan where a defensive barricade had been previously constructed.

-Since Ryan owed a tithe of forty shillings in arrears to Ryder, the party and its escort moved towards her plot of land to forcibly collect either the money owed or goods of equal valuable.
+Since Ryan owed a tithe of forty shillings in arrears to Ryder, the party and its escort moved towards her plot of land to forcibly collect either the money owed or goods of equal value.
 After reading out the Riot Act and ordering the crowd to disperse, the escort advanced towards the plot of land but the tenant farmers attacked them with "spades, sticks and stones" and forced them back.
 This went on for forty-five minutes, and several members of the escort party began to sustain injuries.
 Eventually, Waller ordered the escort to open fire on the crowd, which killed at least nine members of the crowd outright and wounded forty-eight people, of whom at least three subsequently died of their wounds.
-Nobody from the distraining party or their escort were killed in the incident, though many were injured.
+Nobody from the distraining party or their escort was killed in the incident, though many were injured.
 The crowd subsequently dispersed and Ryan paid her tithe.